core-interaction/core-interaction.github.io/topic/css/index.md

 - **CSS 1, 1996**
 - **CSS 2, 1998**
 - **CSS 3, 1999**
+{: .left }

-*For the past decade or so, features have been added incrementally by browsers “within” the CSS 3 “standard”.*
+*For the past decade or so, features have been added incrementally by browsers “within” the CSS 3 “standard”.
+That’s how it goes, these days.*
+{: .left }